salamander2/AnimationGame/README.md

 ## Stage 3 : handle collisions with enemy

 Done.

+## Stage 4 : change single enemy into arraylist of enemies

+Done.

 To see any future stages, go back to main branch and then follow links to the branch called Stage3